Arnold Williams (cricketer): Career with Wellington and New Zealand

 In 1895 he moved to Wellington, where for some years he was one of the highest scorers in Wellington club cricket.
 On the basis of his club form he was selected in the New Zealand team of 15 to play the Australians in November 1896.
 After scoring 21 in the first innings of 129, he scored 73 out of 247 in the second innings.
 Writing 50 years later Dan Reese said this innings, "considering the calibre of the bowling, still ranks as one of the finest innings ever played for this country".
 A few weeks later, in his first first-class match for Wellington, he scored 163 against Canterbury, an innings the Evening Post reporter described as "magnificent ... stamps him as being at the present time the best batsman in the colony".
 It set a record for the highest first-class score for Wellington.

 Williams was selected to tour Australia with the New Zealanders in 1898–99 but had to withdraw when he was unable to obtain leave.
 Dan Reese believed Williams was "the best batsman in New Zealand at this time".

-He captained Wellington in seven matches between 1902–03 and 1909–10.
+Williams captained Wellington in seven matches between 1902–03 and 1909–10.
 In the 13 first-class matches of the 1906–07 season he was the only New Zealander to score a century.
 For Wellington against MCC he made 100 in just over two hours, with 16 fours, putting on 26 for the last wicket with Ernest Upham to reach his century and pass MCC's first-innings total.
 Later that season he captained New Zealand in the second match against MCC after MCC had won the first match.
 On a difficult pitch, against hostile fast bowling by Johnny Douglas and Percy May, Williams made 72 not out in the second innings, the highest score of the match, putting on 107 for the fifth wicket with Alf Hadden.
 At one stage a blow to the elbow "disabled him for some minutes", but he continued to play "an innings of outstanding courage and skill".
 He led New Zealand to victory by 56 runs.

 When the cricket historian Tom Reese chose the best New Zealand team of all time in 1936, he named Williams as wicket-keeper.
-He also "enjoyed a high reputation as a rifle shot and as a billiards player".
+Williams also "enjoyed a high reputation as a rifle shot and as a billiards player".

 Personal life

 Williams' first wife died in February 1903 after they had been married only 14 months.
-He died in 1929 at the age of 59, survived by his second wife, Edith.
+He died at Wellington in 1929 at the age of 59, survived by his second wife, Edith.
+An obituary was published in the 1930 edition of Wisden Cricketers' Almanack.